EddyVerbruggen/nativescript-barcodescanner/README.md

     ```

 #### Webpack usage
-If you run into an error when Webpacking, open `app,module.ts` and add this:
+If you run into an error when Webpacking, open `app.module.ts` and add this:

 ```typescript
 import { BarcodeScanner } from "nativescript-barcodescanner";